1. Folding Boat Equipment (FBE)

 With the outbreak of war, he volunteered for service and was commissioned into the Royal Engineers and appointed to an instructor post at the School of Military Engineering in Chatham.

-By 1916 he was in charge of the Corps bridge design and procurement section, continuing work on a number of different bridge designs.
+By 1916 he was responsible for the Corps bridge design and procurement section, continuing work on a number of different bridge designs.

-After a long and distinguished academic career, he was due to retire in 1940 but the Second World War saw interest in his bridge designs rekindled and he was involved in military bridging for a second time.
+After a long and distinguished academic career, he was due to retire in 1940, but the Second World War saw interest in his bridge designs rekindled.
+He was involved in military bridging for a second time.

 Charles Inglis was knighted in 1945 and died on the 1st of April 1952, eighteen after his wife.